-ER and ED - Emergency Room and Emergency Department., the place in a hospital where you can get care for a medical or mental health emergency.
+ER and ED - Emergency Room and Emergency Department, the place in a hospital where you can get care right now.

 Evaluation - A way to decide your need for mental health services.

 Excluded Services - Things that a health plan doesn't pay for.
 Services to improve your looks, like cosmetic surgery, and for things that get better on their own, like colds, are usually excluded.